cherry0697/Lucky_Draw_Gaming_Service/README.md

 Installing Project Dependencies
 -----

-If you are on Ubuntu you can install the dependency using the following command:
+You can install the dependency using the following command:

 `pip install flask`